general-CbIC/codestats_api/CONTRIBUTING.md

-# Contributing to CodestatsApi
+# Contributing to CodestatsAPI

-CodestatsApi is written in [Elixir](https://elixir-lang.org/).
+CodestatsAPI is written in [Elixir](https://elixir-lang.org/).

 For branching management, this project uses [git-flow](https://github.com/petervanderdoes/gitflow-avh).
 The `main` branch is reserved for releases: the development process occurs on the `develop` and `feature` branches.
 Please never commit to `main`.